NI to face 'wounded animal' - Baraclough

 Northern Ireland manager Ian Baraclough believes Bulgaria will be desperate to bounce back in the World Cup qualifier after a shock defeat by Lithuania.

-NI eased to a 4-1 win over Lithuania earlier in the campaign but the Group C basement side overcame the Bulgarians 3-1 on Saturday.
+NI eased to a 4-1 win over Lithuania earlier in the campaign but the Group C basement side overcame the Bulgaria 3-1 on Saturday.

 Third place is the realistic target for both Bulgaria and NI.